Skip to Main Content

 Wound vac machine alarms

-• Leak, loss of suction, or blockage
+• There is a leak, loss of suction, or blockage.

 Changing the canister and dressing